 Definition of DUI in Oklahoma

 DUI in Oklahoma stands for “driving under the influence.”
+This is commonly referred to as “drunk driving.”
 It’s defined as driving or operating a motor vehicle on a public road, highway, street, turnpike, or other public place, or on a private road, street, alley, or lane that provide access to one or more single or multi-family homes when you:

 - Have a blood alcohol content of .08 or more at the time of the test.
 The test must be administered within two hours of your arrest;